keikoproj/aws-auth/README.md

 - useful for automation purposes, any workflow that needs to grant IAM access to an EKS cluster can use this library to modify the config map.

+- run as part of a workflow on kubernetes using a docker image

 ## Install

 ```text